Bargain-hungry shoppers buy less on weekend before Christmas

 "Without question, the shopper is in the driver's seat," said John Yozzo, a managing director at FTI Consulting in New York.

-(Additional reporting by Siddharth Cavale; Editing by Dan Grebler, Jan Paschal, Joyjeet Das and Saumyadeb Chakrabarty)
+(Additional reporting by Siddharth Cavale; Editing by Jan Paschal, Joyjeet Das and Saumyadeb Chakrabarty)